-How do we pray at Home and Temples?- Hindu Vedic Practices: Significance of each ritual
+How do we pray at Home and Hindu Temples?- Hindu Vedic Practices: Significance of each ritual

 Incense sticks dispels bad odor and keeps the environment in and around the temple pure and unblemished.
 A person feels happy entering the premises because of the smell of camphor and incense.
 On a human plane it means that we should sacrifice ourselves to serve society, in the process spread the perfume of love and happiness to all.

 4.Lighting a Diya or Lamp(ghee or nalla yennai):